-Considering the arterial delays illustrated in Figure 0-25, the proposed integrated control model clearly outperforms TRNASYT-7F under the same local traffic demand but different off-ramp volumes.
-For instance, the total arterial delay under the proposed model during the medium off-ramp-H volume was 18220.1 vehicle-minutes, far less than the total of 21672 vehicle minutes if with the TRANSYT-7F model.
-The proposed integrated model also demonstrates the same superior performance under the scenario of having a high Ramp-H volume (i.e., 14894 vehicle-minutes versus 21146 vehicle - minutes).
+Considering the arterial delays illustrated in Figure 6-5, the integrated control model clearly outperforms TRNASYT-7F under the same local traffic demand but different off-ramp volumes.
+For instance, the total arterial delay under the proposed model during the medium Ramp-H volume was 18220.1 vehicle-minutes, far less than the total of 21672 vehicle-minutes if with the TRANSYT-7F model.
+The integrated model also demonstrates the same superior performance under the scenario of having a high Ramp-H volume (i.e., 14894 vehicle-minutes versus 21146 vehicle -minutes).

-Note that the proposed integrated control model with its embedded formulations for queue spillback and lane blockage is able to significantly reduce the delay at congested intersections, as evidenced by the resulting total delay in MD 97 SB that is a near-oversaturated segment during the peak commuting period (i.e., 4,538 vehicles per hour).
+Note that the integrated control model with its embedded formulations for queue spillback and lane blockage is able to significantly reduce the delay at congested intersections, as evidenced by the resulting total delay in MD 97 SB that is a nearoversaturated segment during the peak commuting period (i.e., 4,538 vehicles per hour).

-Figure 0-25 reflects an interesting relationship between the MD97 SB delay and the receiving volume at off-ramp-H, where its total delay increased from 7439 vehicles at the low off-ramp volume to 9176.8 vehicle-minutes at the medium off-ramp volume, and then reduced to 6650.7 vehicle-minutes when the off-ramp volume reached the high level.
-This pattern exists regardless of using the proposed integrated model or TRANSYT-7F.
+Figure 6-5 reflects an interesting relationship between the MD97 SB delay and the receiving volume at off-ramp-H, where its total delay increased from 7439 vehicleminutes at the low off-ramp volume to 9176.8 vehicle-minutes at the medium off-ramp volume, and then reduced to 6650.7 vehicle-minutes when the off-ramp volume reached the high level.
+This pattern existed regardless of using the integrated model or TRANSYT-7F.
 It is due to the fact that both models are able to adjust the signal timing and cycle length to accommodate the increased volume from the increased off-ramp flows.
 For instance, the volume increase in MD97 SB from Intersection 2 to Intersection 4 demands an increase in their common cycle length and green split.
 The cycle lengths from the proposed model are 114 seconds, 142 seconds, and 164 seconds for low, medium, and high ramp volume, respectively.
 However, for drivers from all other intersection approaches, the increased volume on MD97 SB and the longer cycle length actually cause them to experience the higher total delay.

-For MD 97 NB, the traffic volume stays at the constant level, but its total delay exhibited an increase because of the reduced green time split at signal 2 and the increased right-turn traffic from off-ramp H which generally result in an increased share of the total green duration.
+For MD 97 NB, the traffic volume stayed at the constant level, but its total delay exhibited an increase because of the reduced green time at signal 2 and the increased right-turn traffic from off-ramp H which generally result in an increased share of the total green duration.

-Figure 0-25 Comparison of arterial delay by segment 6.5 Conclusion
+Figure 6-5 Comparison of arterial delay by segment

+6.5 Conclusion

-This chapter presents the evaluation results of the proposed integrated control models with both field data from the interchange between I-495 and George Avenue and simulation experiments.
-The results of extensive experimental analyses clearly indicate that the proposed models with its embedded formulations to capture the traffic interactions between congested flow movements can yield effective signal control plans to prevent the formation of lane blockage and queue spillback during near oversaturated traffic conditions.
-In fact, the proposed models significantly outperform the state-of-art signal model, TRANSYT-7F, with respect to all different MOEs at all different volume levels, regardless of including the freeway segment delay due to the off-ramp queue in the control objection function or not.
-With the proposed integrated interchange control model, one can decide the control objective based on the length of off-ramp queue spillback, and effectively uniform the congestion level for all arterial intersections within the interchange impact boundaries
+This chapter presents the evaluation results of the integrated control models developed from this research with both field data from the interchange between I-495 and Georgia Avenue and the simulation experiments.
+The results of extensive experimental analyses clearly indicate that our proposed models with its embedded formulations to capture the traffic interactions between congested flow movements can yield effective signal control plans to prevent the formation of lane blockage and queue spillback during near oversaturated traffic conditions.
+In fact, the proposed models significantly outperform state-of-the-art signal model, TRANSYT-7F, with respect to all different MOEs at both moderate and congested volume levels, regardless of including the freeway segment delay due to the off-ramp queue in the control objection function or not.
+With the integrated interchange control model, potential users can decide the control objective based on the length of off-ramp queue spillback, and effectively mitigate the congestion level at all arterial intersections within the interchange impact boundaries.